mgrzybek/talos-ansible-playbooks/day-0/README.md

 ## Create the ISO image

 Depending on your needs, you might customise the ISO image used to start and install the nodes.
-The current YAML file adds gVisor and ZFS support.
+The current YAML file adds gVisor support.

-1. Edit `base-metal.yaml` to add custom options to the ISO image.
+1. Edit `bare-metal.yaml` to add custom options to the ISO image.
 2. Create the right ISO image using the Talos Factory

 ```console